 Once you understand this and accept it, then you can start the process that Gregory recommends.
 This may give you some insight into whether the relationship should continue.
 And even if your relationship with your spouse cannot be saved it’s important to do this because it will influence your choices in the future.

 I’ve had both men and women credit keeping a journal as an integral part of their divorce recovery and even for non-writers it can be extremely therapeutic.
 You can be totally honest with yourself, you don’t need to edit what you write or be worried how someone else may react.
 This is for you.
-It’s such a valuable tool that one of the modules in my online divorce coaching program is Writing To Heal.
-You can find out more here.

 Find out more about Gregory Smith at MidLifeBachelor.
 Visit Amazon for an electronic version of How To Successfully Recover From Having Been Cheated On or here, for a printed version.